romanzh1/weather-averager/README.md

 # weather-averager
-This is a telegram bot to average the weather from the most popular weather sites.
-The bot is deployed to heroku.
+This is a telegram bot to average the weather from the most popular weather sites, at the moment it shows the weather from the "Open Weather Map" only.
+The bot is deployed to heroku @WeatherAveragerBot.
+Chatbot language is Russian.